jhipster/jhipster-docker/README.md

 mvn tomcat7:run
 ```

+** Congratulations!
+You've launched your JHipster app inside Docker! **

-On your host machine, you should be able to access the running application.
-And all the generated files should be available in your shared folder.
+On your host machine, you should be able to :

+- Access the running application at [http://localhost:49080](http://localhost:49080)
+- Get all the generated files inside your shared folder

+As the generated files are in your shared folder, they will not be deleted if you stop your Docker container.
+However, if you don't want Docker to keep downloading all the Maven and NPM dependencies every time you start the container, you should commit its state.